gdquest-demos/godot-open-rpg/README.md

 All contributors are welcome 🙂.
 However, to make the experience as smooth as possible for everyone working together, I need you to follow a few guidelines.
 Here's a summary of most important two:

 - Let's get in touch and communicate!
 Use the issues tab to let everyone know what you are working on, to report bugs, and to suggest improvements.
 Join the [GDquest Discord server](https://discord.gg/87NNb3Z) to talk about the project live
 - If you're contributing code, we follow the [GDScript styleguide](http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_styleguide.html).
 Try to make your code clean and self-documenting as it helps us to build upon each other's work, and users to learn from the demo.
-Also, we're here to review and to help you improve your code.
+We're using static typing to get more robust code and get full autocompletion in Godot 3.1 Also, we're here to review and to help you improve your code.

 Check our full [Contributors Guide](http://gdquest.com/open-source/contributing-guidelines/) for more information 😄